sorinirimies/netrunner_cli/examples/vhs/README.md

 vhs history.tape         # → history.gif
 vhs json-output.tape     # → json-output.gif

-# Or generate all at once
+# Or generate all at once with a loop
 for tape in *.tape; do
     echo "Recording $tape..."
     vhs "$tape"